celerp/celerp/README.md

 Default modules are [MIT licensed] - do whatever you want.

-The UI layer is [source-available, all rights reserved](ui/LICENSE).
+The UI layer is [source-available, all rights reserved].

 One restriction: don't resell Celerp itself as a competing product.